Combinatorial Design of Floppy Modes and Frustrated Loops in Metamaterials

-To address this challenge, we open up the design space of combinatorial metamaterials, by introducing an approach that allows much freedom in setting the number and shapes of floppy modes and frustrated loops.
-We demonstrate how to apply this for sequential response and mechanical computing.
-Our method for designing multifunctional mechanical metamaterials uses mixtures of unimodal and bimodal triangular building blocks that are fully described by a spin model characterizing spatially complex floppy modes, which we can in turn design.
-Unlike other systems, which mainly rely on trial and error~\cite{bossart_oligomodal_2021} or on computational methods~\cite{van_mastrigt_machine_2022} for their design process, our work provides a framework for systematically designing complex mechanical metamaterials, bridging abstract principles and practical applications in soft programmable materials and adaptive architecture using a simple intuitive model.
+\rs{Here,} we open up the design space of combinatorial metamaterials, by introducing a theoretical \rs{strategy} that allows \rs{unpredecented} freedom in setting the number and shapes of floppy modes and frustrated loops.
+We leverage this approach to create metamaterials that exhibit advanced sequential response upon uniaxial compression and mechanical computing in the form of matrix-vector multiplication.
+Thus, our work bridges abstract principles and practical applications in soft programmable materials and adaptive architectures.

-\emph{Building Blocks and Spin Model --} We consider two-dimensional mechanical metamaterials composed of triangular building blocks, which are theoretically constructed from rigid bonds connected at freely rotating hinges.
+\emph{Building Blocks and Spin Model --} We consider two-dimensional mechanical metamaterials composed of triangular building blocks, which are constructed from rigid bonds connected at freely rotating hinges.
 Each block consists of three corner nodes and three edge nodes.
 The nodes are connected by six rigid perimeter bonds.
 In addition, $T_1$ triangles have one internal bond connecting two adjacent edge nodes, while $T_2$ triangles have two such internal bonds (Fig.~\ref{fig:1}a).
-For small floppy deformations, the corner nodes remain stationary while edge nodes move perpendicular to their respective edges.
+For floppy modes, in the small deformation limit, the corner nodes remain stationary while edge nodes move perpendicular to their respective edges.
 This key insight allows us to introduce a spin model to describe the system's deformations.
-In this model, we assign a spin-like variable to each edge node, describing whether it displaces in to the triangle or out of it.
-Effective antiferromagnetic interactions between spins are introduced by internal bonds, since they constrain connected edge nodes to move in alternating directions, with respect to the triangle.
+In this model, we assign a \rs{binary} spin-like variable to each edge node, describing whether it displaces into the triangle or out of it.
+Effective antiferromagnetic interactions between spins are introduced by internal bonds, since they constrain connected edge nodes to move in alternating directions with respect to the triangle. \rs{Thus, a floppy, or zero-energy deformation corresponds to a spin configuration which satisfies all the antiferromagnetic interactions, while frustration appears whenever there is a closed loop with an odd number of bonds.}